Santa Strawberries are one of the cutest holiday treats you can make. And they’re just as easy as they are festive.

 I used store-bought decorating icing that came in a little piping bag premade.
 This was easy to manage in order to dollop it on.

-If you do not have this, you can make your own icing or add whipped cream or whatever you prefer to use straight to a piping bag or a plastic bag with a small hole cut out in the end.
+You can also use a piping bag or a plastic bag with a small hole cut out in the end.

 Once you have stuffed the base, you will put the hat on top and then you will put a tiny dollop of icing on top of the hat.